grz0zrg/fsynth/README.md

  * fss - main server (discuss. system, slices)
  * fsdb - sharedb server (collaborative features)
  * fsws - web. server (only used for development or local installation)
+ * ffs - file server (API to provide easy upload / informations of audio samples from FAS grains / impulses / waves directories; for convenience & for embedded uses)
  * osc_relay - an OSC relay which use the osc.js library (must be launched to use OSC features)
- * fas_relay - distributed multi-machines/multi-core realtime sound synthesis
+ * fas_relay - distributed multi-machines/multi-core realtime sound synthesis (interface between client / FAS servers)
  * editor - external GLSL code editor
  * supercollider - the SuperCollider port of the additive synthesis engine (fed through OSC)
  * documentation - MkDocs documentation